turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 As we dive into your resumes and portfolios today, we're going to aim to address both of those statements--"tell me about yourself" and "why should I hire you?"--through the details you include.

+**Facilitator #2:** Using slides #17-20, go through the following:

 ### How can you tell your story?
 Resumes!

-Thinking in particular about that question "why should I hire you?", your first activity is to examine resumes using that particular stance.
+**Whole Group Discussion:**
+Cold call on 2-3 people to answer this question: *as a new software developer, what kind of story do you want your resume to tell about you?*

 **Activity: Who do you interview?**

 Form groups of 3-4 people.
 You are now on a hiring committee for a junior engineering position at your company.
-You need to select 1 out of the 5 resumes listed here to decide who will move on to an interview.
+You need to select 1 out of the 5 resumes listed here to decide who will move on to an interview. **Note to Facilitator:** Make sure students have the markdown to the session open on their computers for this activity

 Things to consider:
 * For the sake of this activity, the position is language agnostic